Find Your Story in Cyprus

 Most frequent questions and answers

-It has the lowest crime rate in Europe
+Cyprus has the lowest crime rate in Europe

 Being a member of the EU contributes to how reputable the public healthcare is in Cyprus.
 There are also a large number of private hospitals and health care facilities on the island, including specialist units such as the American Heart Institute in Nicosia – the first private specialised cardiovascular unit.